18 of the best books to read on vacation in 2023

 Weyward by Emilia Hart

-Read Weyward for… a spellbinding novel of witchcraft, female resilience, and the transformative power of the natural world.
+Read Weyward for… a spellbinding novel of female resilience and the transformative power of the natural world.

 The Marriage Portrait by Maggie O’Farrell